• Skip to main content

 Balancing realism and privacy is a critical challenge in developing synthetic data in healthcare.
 When working with synthetic health data, you must find a difficult balance between producing data that closely matches real patient data for relevant research and innovation and protecting individual privacy.
 Consider the following to achieve this balance:

-• Noise Addition: You can add controlled levels of noise into the data.
+• Noise Addition: You can add controlled levels of noise to the data.
 This noise makes it more difficult to re-identify individuals while keeping the data useful for study and analysis.

 • Data Aggregation: A different strategy is to combine data at a higher level, such as a regional or institutional level.
 As a result, there is a lower chance of patient re-identification because the data is less specific.